unixunion/solace-provision/README.md

     * Client Profile
     * Client Username

-This tool is subject to [SEMPv2 limitations](https://docs.solace.com/SEMP/SEMP-API-Versions.htm#SEMPv2)
+This tool is subject to [SEMPv2 limitations](https://docs.solace.com/SEMP/SEMP-API-Versions.htm#SEMPv2).

 ## Requirements

-Solace 9.0.1.7 and <b>TLS</b> enabled SEMP service.
+Solace PubSub 9.X or SolOS-TR Appliance 8.x with <b>TLS</b> enabled for the SEMP service.
+Without SEMP, some configurations will throw a exception due to plain-text transmission of "sensitive" information.

+## Compiling Requirements

+rust or docker

 # Usage